-There are no non-motorised user (NMU) or community facilities with connectivity to the scheme extents.
+There are no local pedestrian footpaths, public transport links (e.g., bus stops), or other non-motorised user (NMU) and community facilities present within the scheme extents.

-Street lighting is not present within the scheme extents.
+Street lighting is not present throughout the scheme extents.

-The A1, within the scheme extents, is a dual carriageway with the national speed limit applying throughout, The Annual Average Daily Traffic (AADT) flow is low (15,212 motor vehicles) (ID: 80904, 2023)) (Road Traffic Statistics).
+The A1, within the scheme extents, is a dual carriageway with a speed limit of 70mph applying throughout.
+The Annual Average Daily Traffic (AADT) flow is very low (3,519 motor vehicles (ID: 80905, 2022 data)) (Road Traffic Statistics) and is comprised of: